zkotti/fun-in-lockdown/guide.md

    Source: [https://www.efreenews.com/a/are-gamma-ray-bursts-powered-by-a-star-s-collapsing-magnetic-fields](https://www.efreenews.com/a/are-gamma-ray-bursts-powered-by-a-star-s-collapsing-magnetic-fields)

    When a massive star in a distant galaxy collapses, forming a black hole, two giant jets of light-emitting plasma shoot from its core.
 These extremely bright gamma-ray bursts (GRBs) are the most powerful explosions in the universe, and when a jet points towards Earth, the afterglow can be detected from ground and space-borne telescopes.
-Material does not simply catapult from an exploding star, it accelerates to ultra-high speeds along the narrow beam of the gamma-ray jet, leaving astrophysics puzzled over the power source driving these extraordinary explosions
+Material does not simply catapult from an exploding star, it accelerates to ultra-high speeds along the narrow beam of the gamma-ray jet, leaving astrophysics puzzled over the power source driving these extraordinary explosions.

    source: [https://www.efreenews.com/a/are-gamma-ray-bursts-powered-by-a-star-s-collapsing-magnetic-fields](https://www.efreenews.com/a/are-gamma-ray-bursts-powered-by-a-star-s-collapsing-magnetic-fields)